Abram Ioffe: Career and research

-After 1906, Ioffe worked at the Saint Petersburg Polytechnical University, where he eventually became a professor.
+After 1906, Ioffe worked at the Saint Petersburg Polytechnical University.
 In 1911, he (independently of Robert Millikan) determined the charge of an electron.
 In this experiment, the microparticles of zinc metal were irradiated with ultraviolet light to eject the electrons.
 The charged microparticles were then balanced in an electric field against gravity so that their charges could be determined (published in 1913).